enuffv/enuffbotting/README.md

 - like comments
 - mass promote on rival videos
     - can use your channel and promo, or other that say your name.

+# ⚠️ ANNOYING ASF WARNING ⚠️
+this is not to be used badly, this isn't about spam, it's just about showing capabilities. hate warnings but you don't gotta read this, just saying to keep this shit up.